7-solutions/frontend-assignment/README.md

 - Your project must use Typescript, Typescript module, and HTTP framework (GRPC is plus)
 - You create a JSON API at this endpoint /beef/summary
 - The JSON API must count the number of beef
-- We encourage you to write tests, which we will give you some extra score
-- We will give you an extra score if you focus on performance.

 --- sample response --